makeitcloudy/makeitcloudy.github.io/_posts/2022-04-15-how-to-configure-mikrotik-openvpn-server-ros6.md

 ## Background
 This example shows how to configure the OpenVPN server in semiautomated fashion, based on the Long Term Mikrotik router OS version 6.48.6 (as for the time of writing this blog post).
-Newer releases of Router OS offers extra parameters which are not included within current 6.X version.<br>
+Newer releases of Router OS offers extra parameters which are not included within current 6.X version, configuration described within this blog post should work on ROS 7.X, never the less I'm not recommending using it that way.<br>
 Current configuration will also work on 7.X releases, never the less I'm sure that with the use of TLS 1.2 or more advanced hashing algirithms instead of sha1 it can be made more secure.<br>
 ### NAT
 Your mikrotik can be behind NAT provided the port on which your OpenVPN server is listening is forwarded on the router which your mikrotik device is connecting to, to get access to the Internet.